ElraysSoftware/STM32_NUCLEO_F446RE_DS3231_RTC/README.md

 * The USB to RS-232 Converter cable is connected to the MAX3232 and the PC.
 * The DS3231 chip is connected to I2C3.
 * The serial menu is used to test and operate the DS3231.
+* Two instances of Tera Term or PuTTY are opened, one for each RS-232 connection.